decert-me/rareskills-gas-optimization/src/en/chapter_1.md

 ## We do not discuss application-specific tricks

-There are gas-efficient was to determine if a number is prime for example, but this is so rarely needed that dedicating space to it would lower the value of this article.
+There are gas-efficient ways to determine if a number is prime for example, but this is so rarely needed that dedicating space to it would lower the value of this article.
 Similarly, in our [Tornado Cash tutorial](https://www.rareskills.io/post/how-does-tornado-cash-work), we suggest ways the codebase could be made more efficient, but including that treatment here would not benefit readers as it is too application specific.

 ---